 Although cooking around a campfire is fun with friends, sometimes we all just feel like spending the few extra dollars needed for someone else to prepare a meal for us.
-We, therefore, enjoy staying at Noosa River Holiday Park because it is perfect to fulfil your dining needs.
-It is only 2.5km away from Hastings Street which offers a variety of dining options from fast food to high-end restaurants.
+We enjoy staying at Noosa River Holiday Park because it is perfect to fulfil your dining needs.
+It’s only 2.5km away from Hastings Street which offers a variety of dining options.

 Suffolk Beachfront Holiday Park provides different sized camping sites to suit different budgets.
 Based in Byron Bay, this campsite offers direct beach access, free BBQ facilities and is within close proximity to local pubs, shops, restaurants and cafes.
 We especially love having a dance at the lively Cheeky Monkeys nightlife bar!